xeals/lapilai/docs/guide/0-index.md

 You can navigate to different sections in the guide with the sidebar on the left, or following the previous/next navigation links at the bottom of the page.

+## Reading this guide

+Pages are laid out in sections and attempt to maintain some flow between sections where possible.
+If a particlar UI page or mechanic is simple to explain, then it will be explained where it first appears; otherwise, there will be a brief overview, and a link to the relevant section in another part of the guide *containing advanced or specific details*, looking [like this](#reading-this-guide).
+For the most part, we hope that you can read the guide front-to-back without feeling lost.

+Some sections will be annotated with info boxes like this.
+They point out information that might be easy to miss, gotchas, or tips for a section.
+{:.info}

+Important advice that might cost resources or time to ignore will be coloured red instead, to help them stand out.
+{:.error}

+Similarly, some sections will have warning boxes like this, meaning that a section or page has content issues to be aware of.
+{:.warning}

+Finally, some sections may have inline warnings `such as this`{:.warning}, pointing out individual parts of the documentation that might be missing or under-standard.

 ## Frequently asked questions

 This guide doesn't answer all questions, but to save people time in asking and